15-Minute Guide to Retirement Planning

 No matter where you are in the retirement planning process, you’re likely to have a few questions about how it works and what you can expect.
 Check out some answers to the most commonly asked questions:

-- What are the steps in retirement planning?The retirement planning process includes setting a goal, prioritizing your goals, deciding where to save your money and choosing the right investments for you.
+Retirement planning includes setting a goal, prioritizing your goals, deciding where to save your money, and choosing the right investments for you.

-- What questions should I ask my current retirement planner?
 There are a lot of questions you can ask a retirement planner to help make sure they’re a good fit for you and that they’ll do what it takes to help improve your financial situation.
-Ask them how they are compensated, how they make recommendations and how much experience they have in financial planning.
+Ask them how they are compensated, how they make recommendations, and how much experience they have in financial planning.

 Talk to an Advisor About Retirement Planning Today

-When choosing a financial advisor to help you put together a retirement plan, look for a fee-only company that has a fiduciary duty to you.
-A fee-only advisor doesn’t earn a commission on investments, meaning they aren’t salespeople.
-A fiduciary has a legal duty to look out for their client’s best interests, not their own bottom line.
+When choosing a financial advisor to help you put together a retirement plan, look for a company that has a fiduciary duty to you.
+Advisors aren’t salespeople but are fiduciaries and have a legal duty to look out for their client’s best interests, not their own bottom line.

 Fort Pitt Capital Group’s Registered Investment Advisors are available to help you develop a plan for the future, including retirement.
 Contact us today to discuss your investment goals and start making a plan for your financial future.